Journey Church Council: Council Qualifications, Role, Etc.

 - The Council is to make sure that the teaching and interpretation of scripture and administering of the Sacraments is in harmony with the Discipline Of The Evangelical Church.

-- Support the spiritual, emotional and physical health of the Lead Team members.
-Observe the interpersonal relationships of the Lead Team and be available to mediate any relational issues.
+- Support the spiritual, emotional and physical health of the Leadership Team members.
+Observe the interpersonal relationships of the Leadership Team and be available to mediate any relational issues.

 - Review and evaluate teaching and curricula for Biblical accuracy and consistency with Journey Church values (Sunday Gatherings, classes, and sub-ministry materials)